All the vibrant taste of fresh fruit. All the indulgence of gelato.–Renee Schettler Rossi

 Know the book Tuck Everlasting?
 You may have read back in junior high.
 We think of it each time we see packages of frozen mango at the store.
 By way of explanation, in the book, immortality turns out not to be quite as keen as one may think.
 And in reality, frozen mango sometimes turns out to be not quite as lovely as one may expect.
 While the latter is certainly convenient, it oft lacks the incomparably vibrant aroma and taste that a fresh ripe mango possesses.
-We’d much rather take a few moments and remind ourselves how to cut a mango than we would risk sacrificing that robust tropical taste.
-But that’s just us.
+Do as you wish but we’d rather not sacrifice that robust tropical taste.

 - 1/2 cup granulated sugar